mixxxdj/mixxx/source/chapters/configuration.rst

              results in very poor performance.
 Make sure to run Mixxx using the ``pasuspender`` tool on GNU/Linux distributions that use PulseAudio.

+.. note:: On GNU/Linux using JACK, make sure to start your JACK daemon *before*
+          running Mixxx.
+Otherwise JACK will not appear as a Sound API in the preferences.